• armistice •

 Part of Speech: Noun

-Word History: Today's word comes from Late Latin armistitium "armistice" based on Latin arma "arms" + -stitium "stopping, standing".
-The original PIE word for arms apparently referred to something fitted together, for Latin arma originally meant "tool, instrument".
-Moreover, the same root turns up in Greek as harmos "shoulder" from which we get harmony—a word oddly at odds with the meaning of arms and army, which seem related.
-The original root sta-, which gave Latin its -stitium, went on to become, unsurprisingly, stand and stop in English.
+Word History: Today's Good Word comes from Late Latin armistitium "armistice" based on Latin arma "arms" + -stitium "stopping, standing."
+The original Proto-Indo-European word for "arms" apparently referred to something fitted together, for Latin arma originally meant "tool, instrument".
+Moreover, the same root turns up in Greek as harmos "shoulder" and harmonia "agreement, harmony" from which we get harmony.
+The original root sta- went on to become, unsurprisingly, stand and stop in English.
 However, see if you can figure out why it also appears in stallion and steed.